Tauromachian/home-finances/README.md

 ## Features

 - **Dashboard** — net worth snapshot, balance change, income, expenses, and cashflow summary with an Expenses vs Gains column chart.
+Follows the selected Personal/Group scope.
-- **Expenses** — track recurring and one-off expenses by category and frequency, with a donut chart breakdown.
+- **Expenses** — track one-off expenses (Manage) and recurring schedules (Frequent), with reports (totals, category breakdown donut, monthly line chart).
-- **Income** — log income streams by category and frequency.
+- **Income** — log one-off incomes (Manage) and recurring schedules (Frequent), with reports.
+- **Groups** — share expenses and incomes with a household or team.
+A scope switcher in the header toggles between Personal and each group; every member has equal manage rights.
+Members are invited by email on the Groups page.
 - **Investments** — record holdings with current value, category, and description.
 Portfolio value is computed live and visualised with a donut (allocation) and line (value over time) chart.
 - **Compound interest calculator** — estimate growth of an initial amount plus monthly contributions over time, with total invested and interest earned.
 - **Authentication** — email/password login and signup powered by Supabase, with route protection on the API layer.